daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

     <summary>:bulb: What is port range?</summary>
     <br>

    A port is a designated number that specifies a network service for operating systems.
-This are tied to IP address and comunicate the purpose of the network.
-A port range of 22 is standard for the use of SSH (Secure Shell) clients, which is the method of this demonstration.
+These are tied to the IP address and comunicate the purpose of the network.
+A port range of 22 is standard for use with an SSH (Secure Shell) client, which will be utilized in this demonstration.
 The TCP (Transmission Control Protocol) port range of 8000 relates users who attempt to find the server to the appropiate designated space.

    </details>

-Given that all steps have been followed by this point, select “Launch”.
+Now, “Launch”.

 #### (Important) Elastic IP Address Assignment <a name="elastic-ip"></a>

-  This section will demonstrate the proper set-up required for securing an elastic (or static) IP address.
-An IP address of this veriaty is needed so no new SSH authentication keys are needed when re-starting the server.
+  This section will demonstrate the proper set-up required for securing an elastic (or static) IP address, which is needed so that no new SSH authentication keys are needed when re-starting the server.

    <details>
     <summary>:bulb: What is an SSH key?</summary>